Enter here: 2026 Brandberg Backyard Ultra

 - Brandberg Backyard Ultra – the main event (unlimited loops of 6.706 km each) N$ 950.
-Limited to 50 participants.
-Click HERE to enter.
+Limited entries.
+Enter HERE.

 Three events, same Backyard Ultra format.